Q: Will I have an X-ray during my first visit?

-X-Rays are typically used to check bone alignment, fractures, infections, or tumors.
-After finding out more about your symptoms and other factors, your spine specialist will be able to judge whether or not an X-ray is necessary for you.
+A: X-rays are typically used to check bone for fractures, infections, and tumors, and to determine if your bones are properly aligned.
+After learning about your symptoms and specific circumstances, your spine specialist will be able to judge whether or not an X-ray is necessary for you.

-Q. How will my spine provider start to examine my spine?
+Q: How will my spine care provider examine my spine?

-We look at your history, talk to you about your symptoms and do a physical examination that includes checking for:
+A: We look at your history, talk to you about your symptoms, and perform a physical examination that includes evaluating:

-After the physical examination, your spine provider may need additional tests to make an accurate diagnosis of your condition such as MRI scans, CT scans, x-rays, and lab tests.
+After the physical examination, your spine care expert may need to perform additional tests in order to provide you with an accurate diagnosis.
+Additional tests may include MRI scans, CT scans, X-rays, and lab tests.

-A magnetic resonance imaging scan (MRI) provides images of soft tissue generated by computers.
-MRI’s help your spine provider identify conditions such as:
+A: A magnetic resonance imaging scan (MRI) provides images of soft tissue generated by computers.
+MRIs help your spine care expert identify conditions such as:

-A computer assisted tomography (CAT) scan is a cross between an x-ray and an MRI.
-It shows bones and soft tissues.
-The images provided by CAT scans aren’t as clear as MRI’s or x-rays.
-In order to see the soft tissue easier, a CAT scan is typically combined with a myelogram where a special dye is injected into your spinal canal so that the images are clearer.
+A: A computer assisted tomography (CAT) scan is a cross between an X-ray and an MRI.
+It shows bones and soft tissues, though the images provided by CAT scans aren’t as clear as MRIs or X-rays.
+In order to see the soft tissue more easily, a CAT scan is typically combined with a myelogram, in which a special dye is injected into your spinal canal.

-A discogram is a type of x-ray with a specialized dye injected into your injured disc.
-With this dye in place, your spine provider is able to have a clearer image of the disc on the x-ray film and fluoroscope screen.
-Discograms are ideal for patients who may have a disc problem.
+A: A discogram is a type of X-ray in which a specialized dye is injected into an injured disc.
+With this dye in place, your spine care provider is able to see a clearer image of the disc on the X-ray film and fluoroscope screen.

-EMG stands for electromyogram.
-An EMG test is used to look at the function nerve roots that leave the spine.
+A: An electromyogram (EMG) test is used to examine the nerve roots that leave the spine.
 An EMG can help the doctor diagnose pinched nerves or other issues between the neck and muscles we test.

-A bone scan helps your spine provider pinpoint issues in your spine.
-We inject a tracer into your bloodstream, then take pictures of your skeleton using a specialized camera that is able to record the radiation of the tracer.
+A: A bone scan helps your spine care provider pinpoint issues in your spine.
+We inject a tracer into your bloodstream and then take pictures of your skeleton using a specialized camera that is able to record the radiation of the tracer.
 The camera will pick up dark spots known as “hot spots” that signal high bone activity, which is where bones are changing quickly due to a fracture, bone tumors, osteoporosis, or overuse.